IsmailFaiz/cse15l-lab-reports/lab-report-3/lab-report-3.md

 # Four ways to use the `less` command

-In this lab report, I will be exploring the `less` command in bash.
+In this lab report, I will be exploring the `less` command in

+.
 In addition to using the `man` command to access bash's reference manual, I have used the following two links: [[1]](https://www.geeksforgeeks.org/less-command-linux-examples/) and [[2]](https://www.thegeekstuff.com/2010/02/unix-less-command-10-tips-for-effective-navigation/).

 ## 1. `less *` and `:n`, `:p`